tweag/jupyenv/README.md

 ## Generating the directory with Nix

-This process can also be done declaratively using Nix.
+The `generate-directory.sh` process can also be done declaratively using Nix.
 However, this is an impure process, due to the network access and dependency resolution performed by Jupyter.
-In the above, one can use instead:
+In the above `shell.nix` file you can use:

 ``` nix
 directory = import ./generate-directory.nix {